-- Governors must be Members. - Governors must be at least 16 year old. - Public Governors must live in the area (constituency) that they represent. - Staff Governors must have a job role in the staff class (constituency) they represent. - Nominated (Appointed) Governors must be supported in office by the partner organisation that they represent.
+- Governors must be Members of Manchester University NHS Foundation. - Governors must be at least 16 year old. - Public Governors must live in the area (constituency) that they represent. - Staff Governors must have a job role in the staff class (constituency) they represent. - Nominated (Appointed) Governors must be supported in office by the partner organisation that they represent.